 The foundation’s highest priority is to ensure that our grantees have the resources necessary to address today’s most pressing social justice challenges.
 This requires steady engagement and thoughtful management of our economic resources.

 Ford is committed to providing clear and timely information on our finances and grant making and to maintaining strict oversight and controls over its financial operations.
 As such, we work with PricewaterhouseCoopers to perform an annual audit of financial statements.
-These statements present the foundation’s financial position and statement of activities for the fiscal years ended September 30, 2012 and 2011, and the 2012 stub period.
+These statements present the foundation’s financial position and statement of activities for the years 2011-2013.

 Report of Independent Auditors